Home to over a million inhabitants, Prague is the capital city of the Czech Republic in Central Europe. Called the “City of a Hundred Spires,”

 3. Old Town Square

-Fancy a leisurely stroll through Prague?
+A leisurely stroll through Prague should certainly be on your Europe bucket list.
 Head to the Old Town or Staré Město for one of the most picturesque squares in Europe!

 At the Old Town Square, the winding cobblestone streets and imposing Gothic spires make the perfect spot for appreciating the medieval atmosphere of Prague.